canonical/real-time-ubuntu-docs/docs/explanation/schedulers.rst

 -------------------

-`The Real-Time Scheduler`_ is designed for real-time applications that require guaranteed CPU time.
+`The Real-Time Scheduler`_ is designed for real-time applications that require guaranteed and deterministic CPU time.
 It uses a priority-based scheduling algorithm to ensure that high-priority processes get the CPU time they need.
 The Real-Time Scheduler is optimized for real-time applications, such as industrial control systems and embedded devices, where low latency and predictable performance are critical.

 SCHED_FIFO - First In, First Out Scheduling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~